OxCom/pub-menu/README.md

 # CSS menu without Javascript
-To build this demo You have to run this commands
+To build [demo](https://oxcom.github.io/pub-menu/) You have to run this commands
 ```
 npm install && grunt build
 ```